-The exhibition material was gathered in the course of research in the University of Zurich between 2017 and 2020 on Eastern European performance art.
+The exhibition material was gathered in the course of research at the University of Zurich between 2017 and 2020 on Eastern European performance art.

 Curators: Tomáš Glanc, Sabine Hänsgen, Emese Kürti